 - Set it aside for a few days to allow the roots to hold onto the soil before watering.

-- Start with soaking the seeds for 30 minutes in lukewarm water.
+- Presoak the seeds for 30 minutes in lukewarm water.

-- Take a seed tray and add a mix of milled sphagnum peat moss and perlite or buy a commercial potting mix.
+- Add a mix of milled sphagnum peat moss and perlite to a seed tray, or buy a commercial potting mix.

 - Moisten it with water and cover the tray with clear plastic wrap to maintain high humidity.

 - Please place it in a warm place with LED grow light and keep the temperature between 70 to 75°F.

 - Wait until the seedling sprouts 2 to 3 inches to transplant it into a pot.

 The seeds will sprout within 2 to 3 weeks, and once the seedling grows over an inch, consider transplanting them into a new pot.